Ensuring Financial Wellness

 New loans are reported to NSLDS within 30 days of funds being received.
 If you have been making payments on a loan, the outstanding principal balance listed by NSLDS may be as much as 120 days old.
 Contact your loan servicer (the agency you will or currently make payments to) for more up-to-date information.

-Record your loan information in your student loan portfolio (pdf, 0.42 MB).
-Be sure to include your servicer information, which you can find at the bottom of the screen.
+You can download or write down your information, or return to check it at any time.
+Be sure to note your servicer information, which you can find at the bottom of the screen.

 NSLDS only shows information regarding your federal student loans.
 Private, state, and institutional student loan data is not available on NSLDS, but you can get a free annual credit report to find the information you need if you have any of these types of loans.